 Having a project management methodology is not enough – it needs to be front-loaded with a strategic thinking process to help choose, design and develop the right projects.

-- Fast-moving environments require twenty-first century ways to think, plan, and act.
+Fast-moving environments require twenty-first-century ways to think, plan, and act.
 Traditional project management skills are necessary but not sufficient.
-Strategic project management skills has become a must-have body of knowledge for everyone in the rapidly-changing, complex times.
+Strategic project management skills have become a must-have body of knowledge for everyone in rapidly changing, complex times.

-- By mastering the principles of Strategic Project Management, one gains a lifelong transferable skill set to tackle just about any issue that crosses your path.
+By mastering Strategic Project Management principles, one gains a lifelong transferable skill set to tackle just about any issue that crosses your path.